aliencaocao/stack-the-flag-2022/Secret of Meow Olympurr/README.md

 ```
 Now I need to interpret the new information.
 1. There is another Blob container that contains the source code for the API, which is hosted on Azure Function 4.0 (can be found if we visit `https://olympurr-app.azurewebsites.net`).
-2. We have an Azure account that probably have enough previses for us to download the source code of the function.
+2. We have an Azure account that probably have enough privileges for us to download the source code of the function.

 Before anything, we should log in to Azure cli with the given credentials.
 I followed https://learn.microsoft.com/en-us/cli/azure/install-azure-cli to install Azure CLI (I'm on Windows).